There’s a right way and a wrong way to recycle electronics.

 - Depending on the device, parts and materials are safely dismantled by hand and further streamed until ready for remarketing back into the supply chain or they are efficiently crushed into uniform sized chips, about 1.5 cm, where the metals and plastics can be further separated.

-reBOOT Canada feeds into this process through formal partnerships with companies like TechReset, based in Mississauga with a presence across the country, to ensure that any recycling electronics activities are compliant and exceed OES standards.
+reBOOT Canada feeds into this process through formal partnerships with companies like Quantum Lifecycle Partners, with a presence across the country, they cover every step of the IT disposition process, from data destruction to refurbishment, resale and recycling.

 Part of our recycle electronics method is to be really good at determining what donations can be fixed and redeployed within a reasonable amount of time and cost, and what cannot be.

 Like any organization, except maybe Amazon, reBOOT Canada has limited resources, meaning we need to utilize what we have in the most efficient manner possible, so we make decisions about estimating cost and timing to fix all the time, and we try to teach people how to make those calls as well.

 Sometimes it’s really easy: some donations are obviously broken beyond repair, no longer have accessible operating systems or minimum support, or are designed for such a specific application where the need no longer exists (ie, Beta video players always available!
 Happy birthday – I got you a Sony discman!).
 These get placed in a recycling electronics stream pretty quickly.
 When we run out of room at one of our locations in Southern Ontario, we arrange for transport through our network of certified recycling electronics service provider.

 Recycling electronics can get complicated.
 Here’s a list of considerations:

 - Wireless routers that do not support WPA2 encryption (these are no longer secure to use)

 - Wireless routers that do not support the “N” standard of transmission (we consider anything older than that to be inadequate with Internet speeds of today)